khrissianjoi/CA208/SoftwareTesting.md

 ### Requirements-based Testing

 ### Alpha and Beta Testing
-Alpha testing normally takes place on the supplier site Beta testing usually conducted by users on their site.
+Where supplier wishes to receive feedback from actual or potential customers Alpha testing normally takes place on the supplier site Beta testing usually conducted by users on their site.